armory/docs/content/en/borealis/borealis-ki.md

 weight: 9999
 ---

 ## Manifest requirements

-Can I get a page called something like ‘Supported deployment manifests’ or ‘deployment manifest limitations’ added to the aurora+borealis documentation?
-We currently do not support: the manifest must contain exactly 1 kubernetes ‘Deployment’ object within a single deploy.yml (or project aurora spinnaker stage). we do not support deploying replicasets we do not support deploying pods.
+Project Aurora and Borealis have the following constraints when deploying a manifest:

+- The manifest must contain exactly 1 `Kubernetes Deployment` object within a single deployment file (Borealis) or Project Aurora Spinnaker Stage (Aurora).
+- Deploying ReplicaSets is not  supported.
+- Deploying Pods is not supported.

+## `armory.cloud` config block location

+In Armory Enterprise 2.26.3, the location of where you put the `armory.cloud` block when configuring the Project Aurora Plugin is different from other versions.
+This issue affects both Operator and Halyard based installations of Armory Enterprise.

+For more information, see the [known issues for Project Aurora]({{< ref "aurora-install#armorycloud-block-location" >}}).